stwxdev/BetterBroadcast-qurre/README.md

 # BetterBroadcast-qurre
 Plugin for SCP:SL

+Allows you to customize the broadcast.
+Shows the broadcast when:
+- Player enters<br>
+- Round begins<br>
+- The round ends

 ### Config Settings
 Type | Config Value | Default Setting | Description
 ---- | ------------ | --------------- | ------------